liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2024-07-27 23:26:45 "No matter if you're using Hibernate or CQRS/ES, procedural programming or free monads, deliberate design with bounded contexts is a win." --- https://x.com/owickstrom/status/889819275820756992

 - 2024-07-27 18:28:11 Why use event sourcing: It is not a new concept / Temporal aspect / No ORM mapping / Append-only / Intention / Audit log for free ("Domain Driven Rails" Chapter Event Sourcing)

 - 2024-07-27 17:54:36 [tabler/tabler: Tabler is free and open-source HTML Dashboard UI Kit built on Bootstrap](https://github.com/tabler/tabler)